ufpathlabs/covid_19_pool_testing_middleware/README.md

 	* (B.2.)
 The samples associated with "Negative" pools are also categorized as "Negative".
 Sample IDs are retrieved by linking "Specimen Barcode" column (which is a pool sample ID) in "Panther_POOL_RESULTS.lis" with "Pooled Sample Barcode" column in "Hamilton_SAMPLE_POOL_MAP.xlsx" file.

 	* (B.3.)
-All "Negative¡ sample results are reported back to EPIC Beaker.
+All "Negativeï¿½ sample results are reported back to EPIC Beaker.
 This is done by detecting corresponding incoming HL7 order message file based on the sample ID, and inserting a result value (as "Not Detected" to OBX record) into the HL7 message generating outgoing HL7 message.
 Outgoing HL7 message will be appended with test protocol description to NTE record that appears in the comment box in EPIC Beaker.
 This outgoing HL7 message is placed on the network drive.
 See example outgoing HL7 files in "Output_Files/Result_HL7" folder.

 	* (B.4.)
 Samples corresponding to "Positive" pools (from B.1) will not be generating any outgoing HL7 files.
 Thus, results for these samples are reported to EPIC Beaker but will be re-tested individually because at least one sample in that pool is positive.